Ellivers/wt-docs/docs/general-tool/options.md

 The <MCFont color="aqua">[▶Copy Area]</MCFont> and <MCFont color="#06c248">[Paste Area...]</MCFont> buttons allow you to save a copy of the currently selected area and paste it elsewhere.
 This copy **will be deleted** if the data pack is reloaded by either using the `/reload` command or restarting the world.
 #
-When pressing the <MCFont color="#06c248">[Paste Area...]</MCFont> button, this menu will show up:<br></br>
+When pressing the <MCFont color="#06c248">[Paste Area...]</MCFont> button, this menu is opened:<br></br>
 ![The pasting menu](img/paste_menu.png)

 Here, you can choose where to paste the area.
-If you have particles enabled, you'll see a box showing you how the area will be pasted, relative to your current position.
+If you have particles enabled, you see a box showing you how the area will be pasted, relative to your current position.

 <MCFont color="aqua">[▶Paste at Position 1]</MCFont> pastes the area at your selected first position.<br></br>
 <MCFont color="yellow">[▶Paste Here]</MCFont> pastes the area at your player position.<br></br>